MiraiBits/miraibits-frontend-nextjs/docs/PRODUCT_DATABASE_MIGRATION_GUIDE.md

 ## What Was Done

 ### Overview
-Migrated product storage from a static JSON file (`data/products.json`) to a PostgreSQL database using Prisma ORM, utilizing the `PRISMA_PRODUCT_DB` environment variable for database connection.
+Migrated product storage from a static JSON file (`data/products.json`) to a Supabase-hosted PostgreSQL database using Prisma ORM, utilizing the `DATABASE_URL` / `DIRECT_URL` environment variables for database connections.

 ### Why This Migration?
 - **Dynamic Updates**: Products can now be updated without redeploying the application